SRvSaha/CoWinVaccineSlotFinder/README.md

 It's a simple Cross-Platform Console Application being developed using .NET Core 3.1 and C#.

-Currently, only the [calenderByDistrict API](https://apisetu.gov.in/public/marketplace/api/cowin/cowin-public-v2#/Appointment%20Availability%20APIs/calendarByDistrict) is integrated to get all the available slots in a particular district and to book the slot in First-Come-First-Serve Basic, the
+Currently, only the [calenderByDistrict API](https://apisetu.gov.in/public/marketplace/api/cowin/cowin-public-v2#/Appointment%20Availability%20APIs/calendarByDistrict) is integrated to get all the available slots in a particular district and to book the slot on First-Come-First-Serve Basis, the
  [appointmentSchedule API](https://apisetu.gov.in/public/marketplace/api/cowin/cowin-protected-v2#/Vaccination%20Appointment%20APIs/schedule) is used.

 We have both Public APIs and Protected APIs exposed, but a general observation was the Public APIs return stale data and since the slots are gone literally in seconds, so I had to use the Protected APIs.